thaynaradelima/thaynaradelima.github.io/Publications.md

 ## Work in progress

 * T.A. de Lima, A.L.
 Galdino, B.B.
-O. Ribeiro, M. Ayala-Rincón. *A Formalization of the General Theory of Quaternions*, Accepted ITP 2024.
+O. Ribeiro, M. Ayala-Rincón. *A Formalization of the General Theory of Quaternions*, Accepted for publication in Proceedings ITP 2024.
 Tbilisi, Georgia.

 * L. A.  da Silveira, T. A. de Lima, M. Ayala-Rincón. *On Reconfiguring Heterogeneous Parallel Island Models*.
-Submitted to Swarm and Evolutionary Computation (2023).
+Accepted for publication in Swarm and Evolutionary Computation.

 * F.F.
 Serrano Suárez, T.A. de Lima, M. Ayala-Rincón. *Combinatorial Applications of the Compactness Theorem*.
 Submitted to Journal of Automated Reasoning.
-(2024).

 ## Published works